bartwesselink/dbl-visualization/src/opengl/documentation.md

 - `public render(): void`
 Renders the OpenGL scene.
 - `public initShaders(): Shader`
-Intialises the only shader we have at the moment.
+Intialises and returns the only shader we have at the moment.
 - `public transformPoint(x: number, y: number, width: number, height: number): number[]`
 Maps a true canvas coordinate to the imaginary OpenGL coordinate system.
 The `x` and `y` parameters denote the point and the `width` and `height` denote the width and height of the canvas respectively.
+The returned array contains at index 0 the `x` coordinate and at index 1 the `y` coordinate.
 - `public scale(factor: number): void`
 Scales the OpenGL model view by the given factor.
 Scaling is multiplicative.
 - `public translate(dx: number, dy: number, width: number, height: number): void`